trunghq3101/monopoly_deal/README.md

 # To-do list

-- Place the hand in the world instead of the viewport
 - Should be able to set positions for components graphically
 - Should have these kinds of commands:
   - Standard commands (user inputs): tap, click, hover, tap outside, ...